confluentinc/workshop-tableflow-databricks/labs/LAB4_data_generation/LAB4.md

 By the end of this lab, you will have:

 1. **Realistic Data Generation**: Deploy Shadow Traffic to create authentic customer behavior data including clickstreams, bookings, reviews, and customer profiles
-2. **Topic Validation**: Verify that Oracle CDC and Shadow Traffic are successfully streaming data to Kafka topics
+2. **Topic Validation**: Verify that PostgreSQL CDC and Shadow Traffic are successfully streaming data to Kafka topics
 3. **Tableflow Integration**: Enable automated Delta Lake synchronization for the clickstream topic and verify sync status

 ### Key Technologies You'll Deploy